damirkusar/generator-catena-angular-meteor-material/README.md

+# DEPRECATED - NOT UNDER DEVELOPMENT ANYMORE

-# Catena - the yeoman-generator for fullstack AngularJS & Meteor apps
+## Catena - the yeoman-generator for fullstack AngularJS & Meteor apps

 Catena is a chain of craters.